 Within its administrative sector, the Ministry deals with budget economy.
 It prepares spending limits as well as an annual budget proposal and an operating and financial plan.
 The Ministry also monitors the use of funds allocated to its sector in the state budget and describes their use in its annual report.

 The work of the Ministry also includes matters related to licences and state subsidies.
 These tasks have decreased in recent years, because administration has been lightened and these matters have been transferred to regional and municipal levels.
 Licences are granted, for example, for the construction of mobile communications networks and for radio and television broadcasting.
 By purchasing services the Ministry finances public transport in sparsely populated areas, for example.

 The goals of the Ministry are promoted through communications and stakeholder cooperation.
 Communications increases the ability of the Ministry, administrative branch and stakeholders to discuss, participate and take a stand on matters in preparation and take part in the decision making process.
 Open, anticipatory communications and interactive cooperation with the stakeholders form the basis of communications in the entire administrative branch.

 The most senior official at the Ministry is the Permanent Secretary.
 The Ministry employs some 140 people and has four departments: Ministerial Governance Department, Services Department, Data Department, and Networks Department.
 The departments, which are subdivided into units, are headed by Director-Generals.
-The Ministry’s Communications and Controller work directly under the senior management.
+The Ministry’s Communications works directly under the senior management.

 From the transport system committee to the Ministry of Transport and Communications